amirhossein693/githubassets/README.md

 ### 4-Issues :question::exclamation:

   Currently there are no known issues that need to be resolved.
-If you find an issue please submit it using the issues tab, or contact [Nick Brown](https://github.com/nick-d-brown/).
+If you find any issues please submit it using the issues tab, or contact [Ben Caler](https://github.com/benwcaler/).

 ---

 ### 5-Desired Features :star2:

   Below is a list of possible features that we would like to add to the project.
-If You would like to propose a feature to add please feel free to create a PR to add it to the list. **We love it when others can help propose ideas!**
+If You would like to propose a feature to add please feel free to create a PR to add it to the list. **I love it when others can help propose ideas!**

 1.	idea1
 2.	idea2